More Information

 Parent Volunteers must comply with all the policy requirements for a Department of Family and Protective Services (DFPS) volunteer.

 Participants will engage in discussions of practices relevant to the state's child protective services system.
 Focus will be placed on the investigative process, conservatorship, family-based safety services, and foster care.
-During each session a specific area of agency practice will be discussed allowing service recipients to identify those practices that work effectively and those that are problematic and to develop recommendations for enhancement of the current service delivery system.
+During each session, a specific area of Agency practice will be discussed allowing service recipients to identify those practices that work effectively and those that are problematic and to develop recommendations for enhancement of the current service delivery system.

-The core activities of the PCG provide an avenue to obtain stakeholder input and feedback, and to develop support and liaison roles between the agency and parents.
+The core activities of the PCG provide an avenue to obtain stakeholder input and feedback, and to develop support and liaison roles between the Agency and parents.

 Expected Outcomes

-Cooperation and collaboration statewide will be improved between parents and the agency.
+Cooperation and collaboration statewide will be improved between parents and the Agency.
 CPS workers' ability to work with families effectively will be enhanced because they will have a better understanding of the parents' needs.
-It is hoped that policy changes recommended by the PCG will result in more efficient and improved services.
+It is hoped that policy changes recommended by the PCG Advisory Committees will result in more efficient and improved services.
 These improved services will better meet the needs of the parents, resulting in decreased repeat involvement, fewer removals, and safe children.

 Regional Parent Collaboration Groups